ModuleSpace/ModuleSpaceRapid/README.md

 # What is ModuleSpaceRapid

-ModuleSpaceRapid is a template for creating scalable ExpressJs backends.
+ModuleSpaceRapid is a template for creating simple ExpressJs backends.

 # History